CBer-SuXuan/PersonalPortfolio/README.md

 - **JoinReward**: You can **give items** to the player who is **new to the server** by this plugin.
 Easy to config and very useful for server.
 - **LoginReward**: Not the same as JoinReward, you can **give items** to a **specified player** when he join the server(old player or new player).
 When a player is offline, you can set items that you want to give to him.
 When he **join the server, he will get the items that you set**.
 You can both use command or modify file to change each player items list.
 - **LoginTeleport**: You can **edit the position when player join the server** using command.
+- **RecordBlock**: This plugin **record the amount of every player break and place blocks**.
+It will record every 6 hours in different files.

 Because I am Chinese, some plugins contain Chinese character.
 If you can't understand, contact me with Discord "cber_suxuan".

 If you want to know **more detail**, you can also contact me!